alex-windett/phantom/readme.md

 N.B The app require CORS to display a preview of the webpack, (this extension)[https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi] Chrome extension is advised.

 ## Local development
-To run the app locally:
+To run the app locally make sure you have Java JDK and node installed

 Clone or fork the repo, then: